Dec 142011

 It’s always concerned me a little bit, the fact is I keep the box up to date as much as possible, but it’s still always in the back of my mind.

 This weekend I had some time to mess around with some stuff.
-I wanted to get it setup behind my Astaro Security Gateway, however I did NOT want it to use the public IP address that it’s setup for as I have numerous static IPs all for different services.
+I wanted to get it setup behind my Sophos UTM, however I did NOT want it to use the public IP address that it’s setup for as I have numerous static IPs all for different services.

 I spent a good 3-4 hours doing lots of searching on Google, and Astaro.org.
 I saw a few people that wanted to do the same thing as me, but didn’t really find an explanation for anything.

-Ultimately I wanted to setup another external IP address on the Astaro box, and have that external IP dedicated to JUST the web server.
+Ultimately I wanted to setup another external IP address on the Sophos UTM software appliance box, and have that external IP dedicated to JUST the web server.
 Everything else would continue to run as configured before I started modifying anything.

 I finally got it going, and I thought I would do a little write up on this since I saw a lot of people were curious, however no one was having luck with it.
 So far I’ve just done it for my main web server, however in the future I’ll be doing this with a few more external IPs and servers of mine.
 So let’s log into the Astaro web interface and get started!

-PLEASE NOTE: I performed this configuration on Astaro Security Gateway Version 8, this may not work on earlier versions!
+PLEASE NOTE: I performed this configuration on Astaro Security Gateway Version 8, this will also work on a Sophos UTM

 1. Configure the additional IP - “Interfaces & Routing”, then choose “Interfaces”.
 Select the “Additional Addresses” tab on the top of the screen.
 Hit the “New additional address…” button and configure the additional IP.
 Please note this worked for me as all my static IPs use the same gateway for the most part, if you have multiple statics that use different gateways this may not work for you.
 In my case I called this address “DA-Web”.
 Make sure you enable this afterwards by hitting the green light!